UCAS code: W100

 Tutors will seek evidence of a breadth of engagement, a sense of purpose and an emerging artistic voice in the way the portfolio is edited.

-If you are shortlisted you will be asked to present a small number of additional recent pieces of your work to discuss during interview.
+If you are shortlisted you will be asked to submit a small number of additional recent pieces of your work to discuss during interview.

 View the Ruskin School of Art website for more detail on the selection criteria for this course.

-After graduation, most students go on to work in the arts sector, as practising artists, teachers, curators and art writers, fabricators and technicians, in public and private museums and galleries, community arts organisations and for culture and heritage councils and institutions.
-Many also pursue careers in academia, architecture, and the film and digital media industries.
+After graduation, most students go on to work in the arts sector, as practising artists, teachers, curators, fabricators and technicians, in public and private museums and galleries, community arts organisations and for culture and heritage councils and institutions - recent alumni have taken up educational and curatorial roles in major art institutions such at Tate, the Baltic Gateshead, the Hepworth Wakefield and Modern Art Oxford.
+Many also pursue careers in architecture, music and theatre, communications, and the film and digital media industries.

 Many Ruskin graduates have won or been shortlisted for prestigious awards and prizes across many media: